Automating Link Previews for Zola Sites

 Much better, no?
 These images, called social media cards, are retrieved from HTML tags, namely og:image and twitter:image.
 You can set them to any image you like.

-While working on this site’s theme—tabi—I stumbled upon a post by Simon Wilson explaining how to use his tool shot-scraper to generate these images.
+While working on this site’s theme—tabi—I stumbled upon a post by Simon Willison explaining how to use his tool shot-scraper to generate these images.

 I decided to explore if I could follow a similar approach to create the social media cards for all the articles in this site as well as in tabi’s demo.
 And, even more fun, try to automate the process for new and modified posts.